-This true gray is perfect for those of us who can't decide between a cool or warm color palette.
-Because it's a very neutral hue, you can really go either way with decor and accents.
-When you're ready to upgrade your living room or change out the furniture, you won't have to worry about finding a new color.
+This true gray is perfect for those of us who can't decide between a cool or a warm color palette.
+Because it's a neutral hue, it doesn't matter whether your decor pieces have cool or warm tones.
+So if you ever want to change the furniture or accents in your living room, you won't have to worry about finding a new wall color.

 03 of 10

 "Purple is having a big moment," says Don Torrance, the color expert at Paintzen, based in New York City.
 "Not only do we see this harbinger of spring on the runways, but it is also a hit on walls too."
-Velvet Slipper by PPG exceeds expectations when searching for a good purple.
-It's a dusty shade of violet that can function as neutral.
-How do you make it work?
-Elegant furniture with decorative accents in layered shades of purple.
-Think curtains, and accents pillows all topped off with a sparkling lighting fixture that shouts luxury.
+Velvet Slipper by PPG exceeds expectations for a good purple.
+It's a dusty shade of violet that can be both elegant and comfortable in a living room.
+It would look especially striking with accents in complementary shades of purples, as well as with white trim and metallic finishes.

 04 of 10